Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 - `nodeType` Value: 7
 - Parameters:
   - `uint256 stalenessTolerance` - The number of seconds in the past that determines whether the first parent's data is considered stale.
 If it's stale, the node will provide the fallback parents node's data or revert.
+This value will be overriden if a value for `stalenessTolerance` is present in the runtime.
 - Expected Parents: 1-2

 ### Constant Node